 The portal serves as a great tool and educator to help promote accountability and the reduction of water waste.
-The chart below displays the usage for a residential account so far this year.
-We encourage all residents, with access to a computer and or a smart phone, to utilize their free water meter portal account.
+We encourage all residents with access to a computer and or a smart phone, to utilize their free water meter portal account.

-To create your free portal account residents, need a valid email address and the account number listed on their water utility bill.
+To create your free portal, account residents need a valid email address and the account number listed on their water utility bill.
 The username and password is created by the resident during enrollment.
-To foster the most relevant information within our region the portal continues to be updated to promote water conservation and can be accessed via the internet at the following link:
+To foster the most relevant information within our region, the portal continues to be updated to promote water conservation and can be accessed via the internet at the following link or by using the QR code: